Three-year grant sponsored by the Department of Energy (DOE) Office of Fusion Energy Sciences (FES).

 MFE devices participating in this research are Alcator C-Mod, Pegasus-III, CTH and HBT-EP.
 An interoperable and publicly available library will be developed leveraging data from these devices.
 The library will have built-in pipelines for ML application design, allowing preservation of reproducible scientific results.
 Curated research products will be released through the newly designed platform, which will adhere to Findable, Accessible, Interoperable, Reusable (FAIR) and Open Science (OS) guidelines.

-An intensive 2-week summer school focused on undergraduate students with backgrounds in physics, engineering, computer science, applied mathematics and data science will be offered at William & Mary.
-This summer course will include a close to equal distribution of traditional instruction and active projects.
-The traditional instruction will provide daily 80 min instruction in 3 classes with a focus on computing, applied mathematics, machine learning and fusion energy.
-These classes will be based on existing classes offered in data science at W&M, such as databases, applied machine learning, Bayesian reasoning in data science.
-These classes will be supplemented with a class focused on fusion energy for the applications the students will tackle during the hands-on component and for students’ summer research.
-Stay tuned for a draft agenda to be posted soon!
+An intensive 2-week summer school focused on undergraduate students with backgrounds in physics, engineering, computer science, applied mathematics and data science will be offered yearly at William & Mary.
+This summer course includes a close to equal distribution of traditional instruction and active projects.
+The traditional instructions provide daily 80 min instruction in 3 classes with a focus on computing, applied mathematics, machine learning and fusion energy.
+These classes are based on existing classes offered in data science at W&M, such as databases, applied machine learning, Bayesian reasoning in data science.
+These classes are then supplemented with classes focused on fusion energy for the applications the students will tackle during the hands-on component and for students’ summer research.

-The 1st edition of the Summer School will be held in person at W&M during June 3-14, 2024.
+First edition of the Summer School occurred at W&M in June 2024: https://www.wm.edu/as/data-science/summerschools/ai4fusion/

-Check out the school website at https://www.wm.edu/as/data-science/summerschools/ai4fusion/!
+Second edition will take place on June 2-13, 2025.
+Check out the school website at https://ai4fusion-wmschool.github.io/summer2025/intro.html!
 For support and/or questions please write an email to wmsummerschool@gmail.com.

 and with the support of the International Atomic Energy Agency (IAEA).